 The CSR policy of the Company and Annual Report on CSR activities is annexed herewithasAnnexureA.

 The Board has constituted Risk Management Committee comprising of Mr. Manoj Khullar(Managing Director) Mr. Chidananda Bhagwat (Director) (till 19th July 2018)Srivata M.K. (from 20th July 2018)and Mr. Shekhar Pattekar (Manager Factory).

 The role of Risk Management Committee includes reviewing and approving the riskmanagement policies of the Company; assessment and monitoring of all risks associated withthe operations of the Company and development and implementation of internal complianceand control systems and procedures to manage risk.

 Committee for Issue of Duplicate Share Certificates

 The Boardhas constituted a Committee for the purpose of issuance of duplicate sharecertificates.
-The Committee comprises of one Non-Executive Director viz Mr. Satish Kelkar (Non-executive director)Mr. Chidananda Bhagwat (Director (till 19th July 2018) Mr. Srivata M.K. (from20th July 2018) and Mr. Manoj Khullar.
+The Committee comprises of viz Mr. Satish Kelkar (Non-executive director)Mr. Chidananda Bhagwat (Director (till 19th July 2018) Mr. Srivata M.K. (from20th July 2018) and Mr. Manoj Khullar (Managing Director).

-In pursuance of section 134 (3) (c) of the Companies Act 2013 the Directors here byconfirm that:
+In pursuance: of section 134 (3) (c) of the Companies Act 2013 the Directors here byconfirm that: